 Unzueta said his equipment and cellphone weren’t returned to him upon his release.

 The Student Press Law Center, a Tracker partner organization, connected Unzueta with the Criminal Justice Clinic at the University of California, Irvine School of Law.
 LAist, part of Southern California Public Radio, reported that the clinic was able to secure the release of Unzueta’s camera, but the memory card — which Unzueta told the Tracker contained two years worth of freelance work — had been removed.

-In a letter sent on Unzueta’s behalf, the clinic asked that the cell phone and memory card be returned, assurance that the case wouldn’t be presented to the Los Angeles District Attorney’s Office for prosecution, a copy of his arrest report and an apology from the department.
+In a letter sent on Unzueta’s behalf, the clinic asked that the cellphone and memory card be returned and for assurance that the case wouldn’t be presented to the Los Angeles District Attorney’s Office for prosecution, a copy of his arrest report and an apology from the department.

 “Sheriff’s deputies had no basis to arrest Mr. Unzueta,” the letter reads.
 “A truck full of deputies passed by, and a deputy pointed at Mr. Unzueta and said, ‘Get him.’
 Mr. Unzueta repeatedly identified himself as a member of the press and as a student journalist, displaying his student press badge, but the deputy who arrested him ignored him.”

 Unzueta confirmed to the Tracker that he still hasn’t regained complete feeling in his palms more than two and a half months later, attributing the numbness to the overly tight handcuffs.

 The Long Beach Press Telegram reported on Nov.
 17 that the department hadn’t responded to the letter, according to one of Unzueta’s lawyers.